Skip to content

 Image rendering

 The image tag can be used to place images.
-There are support for both png and jpeg images.
+There are support for both png, jpeg, and svg images.
 If the path instead names a grob, ggplot, or patchwork object then this is rendered instead.
-If the file cannot be read, if it doesn't exist, or if the path names an object that is not a grob, ggplot or patchwork, a placeholder is rendered in it's place (black square with red cross).
+If the file cannot be read, if it d oesn't exist, or if the path names an object that is not a grob, ggplot or patchwork, a placeholder is rendered in it's place (black square with red cross).

 Image sizing